 Do you plot your books ahead of time or do you write by the seat of your pants?
 By the seat of my pants.
 I start with a story idea, get my characters talking to me and go for it.

 Does your husband have any input in your books, i.e. do you talk to him, ask his opinion, have him read any parts of it, or is he strictly hands off?
 I used to have him read all of my books for male point of view.
-He still reads most of my books, but sometimes not until they are published.
-He’s a great resource for technical info and I’ll still ask him about guy type motivations when I’m having trouble understanding why my hero does something. 🙂
+He stopped doing that when my deadlines go so tight I couldn’t afford the time to wait on his input.
+Now that I’m indie, he reads my books and gives me feedback before I send them to my editor.
+He has always been a great resource for technical info and I’ll ask pick his brain when I’m having trouble understanding why my hero does something. 🙂

 How long does it take you to write a book?
 Depends on the book.
 Seriously.
-All I can say is that I write five days a week.
+All I can say is that writing inspired goes a lot faster for me than writing because I have a contract.

 What do you tell other people who want to be writers?
 To write.
 Nothing teaches like doing.
 To read.
-Feed the well.
-Never give up.
+Fill the well.
+Don’t give up.
+Write the book you want to read because no one is going to spend as much time with the story and characters as you are.

 How do you stay disciplined and on deadline?
 This is a personal thing.
+Like anything else in life, it is about priorities.
 I am motivated to write my stories.
 Therefore I write.
 Sometimes, I have to make myself write when I don’t want to.
 Sometimes, I have to write when other people wish I would be doing something else, but there are no tricks I know of to make this part easy.
-You simply have to be willing to do it.
-And honestly, I’ve struggled in recent years due to my health.
-I’ve got no magic fixes.
+There are no magic fixes.
+The only person who can make you write is you.

 Do you ever see yourself “retiring” from writing?
-I used to say absolutely not, but the industry has changed so much, there is so much expected out of authors that isn’t about writing books and that’s not a complaint.
-Simply a reality.
-Then there’s the difficulties I face personally.
-All I can say is, I’ll keep writing as long as I can feed the passion to do so.
+I used to say absolutely not, but the industry changed a lot and for a while, I considered retiring.
+Now that I’m an indie published author, writing the stories burning in my heart to be written again, I can’t imagine putting away my keyboard.
+I’ll keep writing as long as I can feed the passion to do so.

 What are the books about?
 This is a series of standalone single titles set in the fictitious town of Cailkirn Alaska (where the snow is cold, but the men are hot), a small town on the Northern Lights cruise route.
 Sexy contemporary romance…yeah, baby!